elringus/sprite-glow/README.md

 For the bloom effect [Unity Post Processing Stack](https://github.com/Unity-Technologies/PostProcessing) is used.
 You can replace it with similar 3rd-party solutions.

+Master branch aims to be on par with the latest Unity version.
+See [releases](https://github.com/Elringus/SpriteGlow/releases) for previous versions support.

 Character sprite by [Mikhail Pigichka](https://www.facebook.com/hundewache).